rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    Identifiers for all YANG identifiers in published modules MUST be between 1 and 64 characters in length.
-These include any construct specified as an "identifier-arg-str" token in the ABNF in Section 14 of {{!RFC7950}}.
+These include any construct specified as an "identifier-arg-str" token in the ABNF in {{Section 14 of !RFC7950}}.

 ###  Identifier Naming Conventions